akrzemi1/__sandbox__/string_view_ctor.md

 void f(const std::string& s);
 ```

 This often required the creation of a temporary object of type `std::string` which potenitally allocated heap memory and copied characters.
 This copying is not really necessary, given that the same sequence already exists somewhere.
 Now, `std::string_view` offers te ability to represent a string in all the above forms but without incurring any resource allocation or copying of characters.

+Second, similar motivation is that `string_view` allows to take its sub-strings cheaply, without the necessity to allocate a second buffer for storing a null-terminated substring.

-However, its interface is slightly different; in particular, `sv.data()` is not required to point a null-terminated sequence of characters:
+However, `string_view`'s interface is slightly different; in particular, `sv.data()` is not required to point a null-terminated sequence of characters:

 ```c++
 std::vector<char> v {'A', 'B', 'C'};